akhil27051999/Automation_Testing_of_Git_Commands_using_Github_Actions/README.md

 - 📚 Learn Git while observing real-time output and behavior.
 - ⚙️ Demonstrate automation skills using GitHub Actions.
 - 📊 Showcase in DevOps/Automation/CI-CD project portfolios.

-## 🏁 Getting Started

-- ✅ Fork or Clone the repository.
-- 📝 Add or modify Git commands in `git_commands.txt`.
-- 🔀 Push changes to trigger the workflow automatically.
-- ⚙️ Or go to GitHub Actions > Run Workflow to trigger manually.
-- 📊 View execution output and logs in the Actions tab.

 ## ✍️ Author